neuralmagic/deepsparse/examples/flask/README.md

 python server.py ~/Downloads/resnet18_pruned.onnx
 ```

-Then, in another terminal, use the client script to generate inputs, send them to the server, and recieve the outputs:
+Then, in another terminal, use the client script to generate inputs, send them to the server, and receive the outputs:

 ```bash
 python deepsparse/examples/flask/client.py ~/Downloads/resnet18_pruned.onnx